dhansel/IECDevice/README.md

 IECBasicSerial::IECBasicSerial() : IECDevice(3, 4, 5)
 {}
 ```
-The class constructor must call the IECDevice() constructor which defines the pins (ATN=3, Clock=4, Data=5)
+The class constructor must call the IECDevice() constructor which defines the microcontroller
-to which the IEC bus signals are connected.
+pins (ATN=3, Clock=4, Data=5) to which the IEC bus signals are connected.

 ```
 int8_t IECBasicSerial::canRead() {